JardaniWorld/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This script executes to print numbers excluding 2 and 4
+This script executes to a set of numbers 10 times